devleaks/followthegreens/docs/index.md

 ![FtG Views](images/ex2-on.png)

+# What's New in Release 3: Alternative Follow Me Car

+Release 3 of Follow the greens offers a _follow me car_ as an alternative to taxiway green lights.

+To get a car running in front of the aircraft rather than taxiway green lights, check _Use Follow Me car rather than taxiway green lights_.

+The car will follow the exact same route Follow the greens would highlight.

 # Preference Parameters

+## Follow the greens Parameters

 Follow the greens exposes a few limited set of preference parameters.
 Parameters are specified in a preference file that can be found at